fizray/fizray/README.md

 - 📷 My current hobby are photography

+- 🌍 I'm fluent at Indonesian and still learning English and some Japaneese too c:

 - 🌱 I’m currently learning **Python, Front End Developer**

 - 📫 You can reach me at [hfzrk727@gmail.com](mailto:hfzrk727@gmail.com)